HOW TO COMPARE THE LIFESPAN OF LED LIGHTS

 A major benefit of LED lighting, apart from the massive energy saving, is its long lifespan.

-A high quality LED high bay, batten light or floodlight has zero maintenance costs for the term of its working life, and this has major implications for maintenance planning in production facilities.
+A high quality LED high bay, dimmable LED batten or floodlight has zero maintenance costs for the term of its working life, and this has major implications for maintenance planning in production facilities.

 When you buy LED lighting you need to know how long it’s effective life is, and this is where the L70 standard comes in.